Allows Components to be installed with Composer.

 The easiest approach is to use the Component statically.
 Just reference the

-Components manually using a script
+Components manually using a script or link tag:

 <script src="components/jquery/jquery.js"></script>